Richard Hofstadter: Death and legacy

-Hofstadter died of leukemia on October 24, 1970, at Mount Sinai Hospital in Manhattan at age 54.

-Hofstadter showed more interest in his research than in his teaching.
+Hofstadter died of leukemia on October 24, 1970, at Mount Sinai Hospital in Manhattan, at age 54.
+He showed more interest in his research than in his teaching.
 In undergraduate classes, he read aloud the draft of his next book.
-As a senior professor at a leading graduate university, Hofstadter directed more than 100 finished doctoral dissertations but gave his graduate students only cursory attention; he believed this academic latitude enabled them to find their own models of history.
+Hofstadter directed more than 100 finished doctoral dissertations but gave his graduate students only cursory attention; he believed this academic latitude enabled them to find their own models of history.
 Among them were Herbert Gutman, Eric Foner, Lawrence W. Levine, Linda Kerber, and Paula S. Fass.
 Some, such as Eric McKitrick and Stanley Elkins, were more conservative than he; Hofstadter had few disciples and founded no school of history writing.

-Following Hofstadter's death, Columbia dedicated a locked bookcase of his works in Butler Library to him, but when the library's physical conditions deteriorated, his widow Beatrice—who later married the journalist Theodore White—asked that it be removed.
+Following Hofstadter's death, Columbia dedicated a locked bookcase of his works in Butler Library to him.
+When the library's physical conditions deteriorated, his widow Beatrice asked that it be removed.

+Columbia University annually awards the Richard Hofstadter Fellowship to an entering graduate student.

+Personal life

+Hofstadter married Felice Swados (whose brother was Harvey Swados) in 1936, despite both families' opposition, after he and Felice spent several summers at Hunter Colony, New York, which was run by their close friend Margaret Lefranc.
+The couple had one child, Dan.
+Felice died in 1945.

+Hofstadter married Beatrice Kevitt in 1947.
+She taught American history at Brooklyn College in the 1960s.
+After Hofstadter died, she married the journalist Theodore White.